alephium/www/src/content/homepage.md

     url: /community

 pageSectionIntroContent:
+  titleRows:
-  title: A Network Built by Visionaries
+    - A Network Built by Visionaries
   subtitleRows:
     - Alephium is more than a blockchain - it’s a movement driven by those who refuse to compromise on security.
 Built and secured by a community of miners, developers, and innovators, Alephium embodies the core strengths of Proof-of-Work while pioneering energy efficiency and scalability.
     - We're not here to follow trends - we’re here to build a secure and sustainable foundation for the future of finance.